tbl(1) — Linux manual page

 The row definition with the most column descriptors determines the

-number of columns in the table; GNU tbl implicitly extends any row
+number of columns in the table; any row definition with fewer is

 many times as necessary to make the table rectangular.